iocafe/iocom/examples/claudia/readme.txt

 notes 16.1.2020/pekka
-Claudia - cloud server application for routing connections to controller at site.
+Claudia - routing connections trough cloud server.

-A top level controller (claudia, etc) is running in computer at local network (pekka's home network, etc).
-IO devices within Pekka's home network connect directly to claudia.
-But Pekka has also devices outside home, which need to be connected as part of Pekka's home network.
-Like Android phone (ispy) used to control the home network, and car music device.
+Home network application example: A top level controller (frank, etc) is running in computer at house (home network).
+IO devices within the house network connect directly to frank.
+But the user  has also devices outside home, which need to be connected as a part of the house home network.
+This could be Android phone user interface used to control the home network, or some other device.
 Here Cloudia comes in.
-Frank at Pekka's house, the i-spy in andoid phone and music device in car all connect to claudia running on cloud server.
-Claudia passes information between these.
+Frank at pekka's house creates a socket to claudia in cloud server.
+Then data from remote application can be routed trough the server to house network.

-Then there is Markku's home network.
-We do not want to set up own cloud server application for Markku, but Markku and Pekka share same claudia.
-So same claudia process server multiple IO networks, which could be here named pekkanet and markkunet.
-Security in claudia makes sure that Markku's and Pekka's stuff is kept completely separated.
+One instance of claudia can support multiple users.
+If there is also home network of other user, we do not want to set up own cloud server instance.
+So same claudia process serves multiple IO networks, which could be here named pekkanet and markkunet.
+Claudia makes sure that Markku's and Pekka's stuff is kept completely separated.